 Rheumatoid arthritis is a chronic inflammatory disease affecting synovial joints of the body, especially the hands and feet, spine, knees and hips.
 For many patients, the cervical spine is associated with rheumatoid arthritis.
 Subluxation is the abnormal movement of one of the bones that comprise a joint.
 In this research, image analysis techniques have been investigated for the recognition of cervical spine x-ray images with one or more instances of subaxial subluxation.
 Receiver operating characteristic curve results are presented, showing potential for subaxial subluxation discrimination on an image-by-image basis.

-R. J. Stanley et al., "Image Analysis Techniques for the Automated Evaluation of Subaxial Subluxation in Cervical Spine X-Ray Images," Proceedings of the 17th IEEE Symposium on Computer-Based Medical Systems, 2004, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.
+R. J. Stanley et al., "Image Analysis Techniques for the Automated Evaluation of Subaxial Subluxation in Cervical Spine X-Ray Images," Proceedings of the 17th IEEE Symposium on Computer-Based Medical Systems (2004, Bethesda, MD), vol. 17, pp. 204-209, Institute of Electrical and Electronics Engineers (IEEE), Jun 2004.